leohinterlang/argFace/README.md

 in the section [ArgFace operational variables](#argface-operational-variables).

 ### Different Models

-ArgFace uses various operational models that determine the way that information is passed between the interface and the program.
+ArgFace includes various operational models that determine the way that information is passed between the interface and the program.
 These include:
-* **ArgPrototype** - Uses reflection to pass information.
-* **ArgStandard** - Uses public getter and setter methods to pass information.
-* **ArgProcedure** - Uses method calls to pass information.

-The creation phase of ArgFace establishes which model will be used.
-This is performed with code of the form:

-    ArgFace argFace = <Model>.create(usageText, object);

-* ArgPrototype uses reflection to access fields defined by the program.
+* **ArgPrototype** - uses reflection to access fields defined by the program.
 The interface does not require getter and setter methods for this model but will instead attempt to access even private fields of the program.
 Note, however, that private access will fail if there is a *SecurityManager* in place for the program.

-* ArgStandard also uses reflection to access fields.
+* **ArgStandard** - also uses reflection to access fields.
 But unlike *ArgPrototype*, it uses only public getter and setter methods to exchange information.
 This model may be used even when the program is run with a *SecurityManager*.

-* ArgProcedure does not use any reflection.
+* **ArgProcedure** - does not use any reflection.
 In this model, information is exchanged by making method calls to the interface.
 Although these methods are available to all of the models, they are not always necessary.

+The creation phase of ArgFace establishes which model will be used.
+This is performed with code of the form:

+    ArgFace argFace = <Model>.create(usageText, object);

 ### Usage Text Format

 Other command line interfaces (CLI) require a long sequence of procedural code